ogbeche77/mern_project/README.md

 ## General info

 MERN stack project using ReactJS, Redux, Reactstrap on the front end.
 NodeJS & ExpressJS on the backend to build a BudgetApp.
 Login Authentication was implememted with JSON web token and also ReactJS register modal
-The APP was deployed via heroku
+App is currently hosted on heroku

 ## Technologies